 HAROLD ARLEN

-Harold Arlen was a major contributor to the golden era of American songwriting between the two World Wars, and the fact that his name is rarely mentioned alongside the giants of that period is something of a mystery.
+As a major contributor to the golden era of American songwriting between the two World Wars, Harold Arlen was undoubtedly one his country's truly great songwriters.
+The fact that his name is rarely mentioned today alongside the giants of that period remains something of a mystery.